Sairecabur: Climate and biology

-The climate at Sairecabur is dry and cloudless, leading to the absence of glaciers and permanent snowcover at Sairecabur although an 1985 map shows a persistent ice/snow cover in the summit area.
+The climate at Sairecabur is dry and cloudless, leading to the absence of glaciers and permanent snowcover at Sairecabur although a 1985 map shows a persistent ice/snow cover in the summit area and snowfalls can leave temporary snowcover.
 Overall the Atacama Altiplano has a desert climate with precipitation below 200 mm/yr, but during the late Pleistocene and early Holocene the climate was wetter.
 Tritium isotope ratios of present-day snowfall are consistent with the isotope ratios determined for precipitation that arises in the continent, rather than from the Pacific Ocean.
 The rainshadow effect exercised by the Andes and the stability of the South Pacific High are responsible for this dryness.

 The dry and cloudless climate together with the low latitude and high altitude gives the region some of the highest insolations on Earth; at Sairecabur it amounts to 98% of the solar constant.
 The coincidence between the southern hemisphere summer solstice on 21 December and the perihelion, the point of lowest Earth-Sun distance, on 3 January contribute to the high insolation.
 Ultraviolet radiation is also high in the area, with values 15.6–36.4 W/m2 reported for ultraviolet radiation B and ultraviolet radiation A respectively.